Fancy Hands | Full Review

 How Much Money Can I Make With Fancy Hands?

 So now it’s time for the big question.
 How much do virtual assistants make with Fancy Hands?
 It really just depends on the kind of jobs you do and how quickly you complete them.
-Fancy Hands claims that typical tasks pay $1-5 for new workers and then increase.
+Fancy Hands claims that typical tasks pay $3-$7 for new workers and then increase.
 Some ads on Craigslist say that beginner virtual assistants can make $50 per day.
+Glassdoor has their virtual assistant pay between $8 and $12 an hour.

 How Do I Get Paid?